-Otherwise they could die in a fish kill, like what we have seen in Myrtle Grove that same day.
+Otherwise they could die in a fish kill, like what we saw in Myrtle Grove that same day.

-There were bank fishermen on each side of the bayou, casting into the redfish with the best redfish bait in the world: dead shrimp on a jighead.
+There were bank fishermen on each side of the bayou, casting into the redfish with the easiest redfish bait in the world: dead shrimp on a jighead.

 So this leads to new theories:

-Anyways, when the water levels drop and it gets super cold, I’ve seen redfish go into "survival mode" where they don't really eat.
+See, when water levels drop and it gets super cold, redfish go into "survival mode" where they don't really eat.